JohanAlkemade/nuodb-drivers/php/README.md

 It has been tested using g++ on Linux 64-bit and Visual Studio 2008 on Windows 32-bits.

+## PREREQUISITES ##

+TODO: TOM

+Please document how to build this; apparently there are some prerequisites.
+What in addition to these are required?

+  sudo apt-get install php5
+  sudo apt-get install php5-dev

 ## BUILDING ##

 Two scripts are provided: do_win32.bat and do_linux64.
 These scripts will